Ambita/samhandling_megler_boligbyggelag_docs/README.md

   * kjopesum (purchase price) - What the object was sold for
   * datoAkseptBud (bid accepted date) - The date the bid was accepted
   * datoOverdragelse (transfer date) - The date the object will be transferred
+  * forbeholdBud (bid reservation) - Any special considerations for the bid as free text
 * bolig (housing) - information about the object.
 Fetched from broker system
   * prom (primary room area) - The area you live in
   * promBeskrivelse (description of prom) - A written description of the object